Afghanistan

 • Population: Approx. 1,000,000.

-• Flag: Green field with five carpet guls (traditional patterns) and a crescent.
+• Flag: Green field with five carpet guls and a crescent.

 • Primary Grievances: Economic neglect and loss of traditional grazing lands to state-sponsored resettlement.